-We couldn't do the work we do without our community partners who are willing to provide us with service learning opportunitiesd, education and sometimes even housing.
+Community Partners: We couldn't do the work we do without our community partners who are willing to provide us with service learning opportunities, education and sometimes even housing.
 Our community partners are located throughout the US and the world.
-We’ve worked with a few of the following organizations in the past:
+We’ve worked with many different community partners across the nation.
+Our community partners for spring 2016 were:

 “Alternative Breaks was an awesome experience for me because it caused me to stop and look at my life, and start asking questions about myself.
 The other students in my group had so much insight and knowledge, and definitely challenged me in a positive way.
 Helping a community in need turned out to be really fun.
 Since my trip, I’ve become involved in planning future Alternative Break trips so that more students can have the awesome experience that I did.” - Kirsten Hayda